wkurzius/curriculum-writing-2018/algebra 2/unit 8.md

 ## Unit Overview

-**Content area:** Algebra 2
+- **Content area**: Algebra 2

-**Unit title:** Inferences and conclusions from data
+- **Unit title**: Inferences and conclusions from data

-**Unit time frame:** 15 days
+- **Unit time frame**: 15 days

-**Target Course/Grade Level:** 11
+- **Target Course/Grade Level**: 11

-**Unit Summary:** This unit acts as an introduction to high school statistics.
+- **Unit Summary**: This unit acts as an introduction to high school statistics.
 It touches on proper data gathering, normal distributions, z-scores, and making inferences from survey and experiments.

 ## New Jersey Student Learning Standards